-- Disposition of Revenues after Receipt by the Authority Amounts that the Authority receives under the Indenture, together with the proceeds of the Authority Hotel Tax, investment earnings, receipts from the Chicago White Sox and other revenues and receipts of the Authority are spent for the corporate purposes of the Authority, including to satisfy its obligations under the Management Agreement and its various contracts with the Chicago Park District.
+- 5. Trustee fees and credit enhancement costs; - On a pro rata basis, any interest due and payable to each Debt Service Reserve Fund Facility Provider pursuant to the relevant agreements; - All remaining amounts under the Indenture are paid to the Authority, except no investment earnings on amounts in the Revenue Fund are paid to the Authority. - Disposition of Revenues after Receipt by the Authority Amounts that the Authority receives under the Indenture, together with the proceeds of the Authority Hotel Tax, investment earnings, receipts from the Chicago White Sox and other revenues and receipts of the Authority are spent for the corporate purposes of the Authority, including to satisfy its obligations under the Management Agreement and its various contracts with the Chicago Park District.
 The Authority, the Chicago Park District, and the Chicago White Sox have entered into a Three-Party Agreement that describes the following relative priority of expenditures by the Authority after making the transfers, deposits, and payments required under the Indenture and described above and before rebating any surplus revenues to the State as required under Section 19 of the State Finance Act: - 1.
 Payment of the Chicago White Sox maintenance subsidy; - 2.
 Payment of the Authority's ordinary and necessary expenditures; - 3.
 Payment of Guaranteed Rate Field capital repairs to a set amount; - 4.
 Payment of the annual subsidy amount to the Chicago Park District; - 5.
-Payment of any Guaranteed Rate Field capital repairs not provided for in item 3; - 6.
-Payment of the required deposits to the Soldier Field Capital Improvement Fund; - 7.
-Deposits of the required amounts to the Chicago White Sox Reserve Fund; - 8.
-Deposits of the required amounts to the Soldier Field Reserve Fund; - 9.
-Reserving of any amounts determined by the Authority as protection against fluctuations in the Authority Hotel Tax that might affect the Authority's ability to repay amounts advanced by the State; and - 10.
-Payment of any amounts under any agreement with the Chicago White Sox or Chicago Park District entered into after the Three-Party Agreement.
+Payment of any Guaranteed Rate Field capital repairs not provided for in item 3: - Payment of the required deposits to the Soldier Field Capital Improvement Fund; - 7.
+Deposits of the required amounts to the Chicago White Sox Reserve - 8.
+Deposits of the required amounts to the Soldier Field Reserve Fund; - Reserving of any amounts determined by the Authority as protection against fluctuations in the Authority Hotel Tax that might affect the Authority's ability to repay amounts advanced by the State; and - Payment of any amounts under any agreement with the Chicago White Sox or Chicago Park District entered into after the Three-Party Agreement.